A Quick Guide to Vaping for Beginners [UPDATED 2021]

 Those who are looking to switch from traditional cigarettes to vaping may benefit from vaping a tobacco flavour, to begin with.
 For a realistic tobacco flavour, try our Virginia or Tobacco e-liquid or for menthol fans, our strong Menthol flavour is for you.

 However, a lot of vapers will move on to tasty flavours like sweet and fruit which further prevents them from wanting to go back to smoking.
-A study by ASH revealed that more vapers used fruit flavoured e-liquid than tobacco e-liquid in 2019.
+A recent study by ASH revealed that more vapers use fruit flavoured e-liquid than any other flavour.

 Below you will find some of the most common vaping terminologies used today: